tanmaster/hk-volcon/README.md

 ## Known issues
 - The volume slider will show up as a lightbulb in your controlcenter.
-- After booting the iOS device may need some time (1-2 minutes) to connect to the homekit server
+- After booting the computer the iOS device may need some time (1-2 minutes) to connect to the homekit server
 - If you use hk-volcon on more than one machine at the same time you may need to provide different names for either of the instances
 - Sometimes it can be difficult to detect the correct IP address for your machine.
 A `-ip` flag allows for manually overriding your ip address.